mozilla-lockwise/lockwise-ios/docs/new-ui.md

 ## Localization

 Does your feature have strings?
 They should probably go in `Constants.swift` (more recommendations tbd on localization infrastructure for Lockbox)

+## User Defaults

+Are you adding a new value to `UserDefaults`?
+Is there an upgrade path for users that don't have the value yet?